 Let’s look at what you should expect.

-In my opinion, some of these additional charges are unnecessary and should be included in the base hosting features.
 For example, the Redis and reverse proxy add-ons.
 Redis cache is typically enabled for free in many top-tier cloud-based web hosts.
-For reverse proxy, I can’t understand the charges.
+For the reverse proxy, I can’t understand the charges.

 Your first month (30 days) with Kinsta is absolutely free, so you can test the platform risk-free to determine whether it fits into our marketing plan and budget.